teaching-on-testbeds/hello-cosmos/index.md

 (Of course, this relies on you keeping your private key a secret.)

-We’re going to generate a key pair on our laptop, then upload it to our AERPAW profile.
+We’re going to generate a key pair on our laptop, then upload it to our COSMOS profile.

 Open a terminal, and generate a key named `id_rsa_cosmos`: